Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 The story of our iconic logo

-The original Nestlé trademark was based on his family's coat of arms, which featured a single bird sitting on a nest.
+Henri Nestlé’s original Nestlé trademark was based on his family's coat of arms, which featured a single bird on a nest.
 In time, Nestlé added three young birds being fed by a mother, to help create a link between his name and the products he’d created.

 Since it was trademarked in 1868, the Nestlé logo has gone through many changes.
 However, the iconic nest still sits on Nestlé brands worldwide.

 See how our logo has evolved over the years.

 Henri Nestlé’s first trademark is based on his family's coat of arms.
 It features a bird on a nest, which is a reference to the family name, meaning ‘nest’ in German.

 Henri Nestlé uses his coat of arms as inspiration for the company's new logo.
 He adds three baby birds into the nest, which are being fed by their mother.
 This new image links his family name to his infant cereal products and helps protect his brand from imitators.